ben-lerch/HGAP-3.0/README.md

 ##FALCON

 The overall workflow for FALCON is as follows.
 Filter subreads.
 Find all subread overlaps.
 Do error correction.
 Find all subread overlaps again.
 Compute optimal paths connecting the reads through overlaps and track breaks between paths.
 Generate a consensus sequence for each complete path.
-Refine the assembly, fixing small SNP-type errors.
-Align raw subreads to draft contigs.
-Use alignments to refine draft contigs, correcting miscalls to generate a polished assembly.

 ##Polishing
+The polishing algorithm module is actually the same as Resequencing.
+Polishing proceeds by aligning raw subreads to the draft contigs.
+Then the alignments are used to refine the draft contigs, correcting miscalls to generate a polished assembly.